hyenabyte/nixos-config/README.md

 # Hyenas Nix Configs

+> [!IMPORTANT]
+> The Github version of my configs has been archived as of 2025-07-02,
+> find my up to date configs here: https://codeberg.org/hyenabyte/nixos-config

 These are my nix configs I use to manage my computers and servers.

 Work in progress :)